 What are the Challenges in mainframe modernization?

 The mainframe applications are built using legacy development like COBOL, CICS, JCL having discreet support, lack of integration and web capabilities for different business applications.
-Lack of flexibility and the shrinking labor pool with legacy expertise adds up to the core challenges of mainframes modernization.
+Lack of flexibility and the shrinking labor pool with legacy expertise adds up to the core challenges of mainframe modernization.

 The risks that companies are facing in terms of migrating the applications may be broadly classified under the following categories: